ceejbot/malcolm_ebooks/README.md

 TWITTER_ACCESS_TOKEN_SECRET=your-secret
 ```

-Optionally, make a subdirectory named `images` and toss a few animated gifs of Malcolm in action.
+Optionally, make a subdirectory named `images` and toss in a few animated gifs of Malcolm in action.
 He will post a randomly-selected image every so often, along with a randomly-generated comment.
 No attempt is made to filter files in the `images` directory for actual images.

 Then run `npm start`.
 Malcolm will now be online and swearing incoherently.